 Often, a general or family dentist will offer full mouth reconstruction.
 In some cases, however, a dentist may refer a patient to a colleague for full mouth reconstruction, simply because the general practitioner believes that the patient would be better served by a doctor who has more experience and training in full mouth reconstruction.

-Of course, you'll have to be available for dental appointments, though many dentists will schedule procedures after regular office hours.
-If your work schedule is an issue, be sure to discuss it with your dentist.
+Of course, you’ll have to be available for dental appointments.
+If your work schedule is an issue, be sure to discuss it with your dentist and oral surgeon ahead of time.
 Chair time required for treatment will depend on the procedures in your full mouth reconstruction treatment plan.
-Should you need multiple procedures performed in a short time period, your dentist may suggest a sedative so that you can relax during extended appointments.
-The dentist may be able to combine multiple procedures in one, or a few, long appointments.

 If your treatment plan involves oral surgery, you may need to take time off work for recovery.
 Tell your dentist about your work commitments so that he or she may factor that into your treatment plan.

 Choices may include phased treatment or using third-party or in-house financing.
 Phased treatment plans allow a large treatment plan to be divided into affordable, practical segments.
 Third party or in-house financing may be available for qualified applicants.
-In some cases, low- or no-interesting financing options exist.
+In some cases, low- no-interest financing options exist.

 No one is “too old” for good oral health and comfortable oral function.
 Age can, however, be an important factor in treatment planning, because elderly patients often have health issues that must be considered in a full mouth reconstruction plan.
 For instance, if the doctor determines that a patient may not do well during or after surgery, he or she may recommend mini dental implants, instead of traditional implants, for denture retention.
 Don’t allow age to keep you from a healthy mouth and comfortable oral function.
 A competent dentist will be able to work with you to develop an appropriate, effective treatment plan, regardless of your age.